Stimulus check: Chicago woman says she received $76 stimulus payment, not $600 as expected

 "I looked up and down for some more money," Christine said.
 "I was like, this can't be right.
 But there was nothing else there.
 And then I looked the next day and the following day, and it didn't change."

-Christine said she earls less than $75,000, making her eligible for the full amount.
+Christine said she earns less than $75,000, making her eligible for the full amount.
 She said $76 won't make a dent in her bills, and she can't understand why she received so little.

 "I don't owe child support.
 I don't owe back taxes or anything like that, that the government could penalize me for," she said.